dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

    - [ ] PM can delete realtor (properties are reassigned)

 3. **Property Management:**
+   - [ ] PM can update property price (cost)
+   - [ ] PM can update property address
+   - [ ] PM can update property bedrooms, bathrooms
-   - [ ] PM can update all property fields
+   - [ ] PM can update property features array
    - [ ] PM can update property status
    - [ ] PM can add/remove/update property agent
    - [ ] PM can delete properties (own and from realtors)
+   - [ ] Updates persist correctly in database
-   - [ ] PM cannot delete properties they don't have access to
+   - [ ] PM cannot update properties they don't have access to

 ---